woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 <br>

-To make your life easier, I wrote a wrapper function for this purpose.
+(Optional) In order to make your life easier, I wrote a wrapper function for this purpose.
-To install or upgrade to the latest bleeding edge version of H2O, you only need two lines of code:
+You only need two lines of code to install or upgrade H2O to the latest bleeding edge
+version:

 ```
 devtools::install_github("woobe/deepr")